 Common Real Estate Scams That You Need To Avoid

-Many real estate scams have been around for decades, and they just keep being reinventing to trick new and unsuspecting victims.
+Many real estate scams have been around for decades, and they just keep being reinvented to trick new and unsuspecting victims.
 Back in 2014, it was estimated that real estate fraud amounted to a whopping $19,800,172.
 There are different ways scammers operate, and it’s possible to lose not just your hard-earned money, but also your home to these people.
 Sadly, the ones who are often targeted are seniors.
-The Federal Trade Commission reports that those in their 50’s and older had the most to complain about, and they accounted for 23% of all fraud complaints.
+The Federal Trade Commission reports that those in their 50s and older had the most to complain about, and they accounted for 23% of all fraud complaints.
 Every year, scams get trickier to spot, and here are some of the shadiest scenarios plaguing real estate in our country today.

 Reverse mortgage scams

 More people are turning to the Internet to find a rental, and perpetrators are taking advantage of this by pulling a rental scam.
 Scammers would usually copy online listings and repost them as their own, then they pose as the agent representing the listing.
 Usually, the perpetrator would ask for money upfront and claim that it’s for the security deposit.
 Alternatively, the scammer would ask you to wire the money, then you’ll never hear from the fake agent again.
-If you do, it’s very likely that you’ll get told that your application was denied.
+If you do, you’ll likely get told that your application was denied.
 To avoid becoming a victim of rental scams, be on your guard if you’re asked for upfront fees or are told to wire money.
 It’s also best to check out listings from a trusted website to avoid getting scammed.

 Don’t let any type of scammers take advantage of you.
 Do your research, be vigilant, and always consult an expert first before making any decision regarding your property.
 Doing so will save you the heartache of being a victim of these real estate scams.